 - If you are not a very social person, this can seem unnatural and awkward, but it is really as easy as asking about something that has nothing to do with your connection and then being interested in their answer.

 - Be someone who has a distinct perspective and be generous with your perspective.
 This means, don’t be stingy about sharing ideas because of overdone worries about whether others might steal your ideas or become your competition.

 - Think about your connections even when you don’t need them, and connect them to ideas and articles and tv shows and people, when you see something that would be valuable or interesting to them.

-- Connect your friends to others who would create value to them.
+- Connect your friends to others who would create value for them.
 This has the added benefit of showing them you think that they’re valuable by connecting others to them to others you know.

 - Don’t wait until you need something from someone to try and build a relationship with someone who can help you.
 This is why building a network feels so uncomfortable for so many people.
 It’s common to avoid relationship building until you need something and then it is too late to do it naturally.
 You are not building a valuable and reciprocal relationship with them if you need something, you are just trying to use them.

 - Sad fact: I’ve literally seen this story unfold more than 100 times in the course of my career.
 It happened to me recently.
 A guy I know called who wanted a job at a firm I used to run.
 He reached out to me after years of dodging my calls when he had a job.
 Here’s the sad part of this story, this is probably the 4th time in the past 20 years he has reached out to me to use my network to his advantage when he was between jobs.
 I helped him as much as I could the first couple of times but after that just didn’t feel like he was someone I had any real need to support.
 So here’s an obvious networking tip: don’t be that guy!